 Ironically, this concept isn’t new.
 For example, in the early ‘80s, shampoo maker Fabergé aired an incredibly memorable TV commercial featuring blond actress Heather Locklear talking about using its shampoo.
 Locklear explains she liked it so much that she “told two friends,” and the screen splits into two versions of Locklear talking.
 It continues with “they told two friends and so on and so on,” and the screen continues to divide into 16 versions of Locklear talking.

 Experiential Marketing Isn’t Risk-Free

 Successful experiential marketing campaigns work because they create brand loyalty and organic brand ambassadors.
-However, experiential marketing takes careful planning to avoid wasting opportunities, time and money.
+However, experiential marketing takes careful planning to avoid wasting opportunities, time, and money.

 You can create the most incredible brand interaction experience, but it can fail if you do it in the wrong place.
 You can choose the right place but at the wrong time.
-For example, your message is spot on, your target audience is there, but they’re distracted or too busy to pay attention.
+For example, your message is spot on, and your target audience is there, but they’re distracted or too busy to pay attention.
 Another pitfall is not fully understanding your target audience’s needs and creating a message or experience that is unengaging at best and irrelevant or insulting at worst.
 Carefully consider your audience, product or service, objective, and how it can translate into a meaningful, authentic customer experience.